 Rep. Katie Hill, D-Santa Clarita, resigned Sunday over allegations she had a relationship with a member of her staff.

 “It is with a broken heart that today I announce my resignation from Congress.
-This is the hardest thing I have ever had to do, but I believe it is the best thing for my constituents, my community, and our country,” Hill wrote in a letter to constituents Sunday that was also posted to her Facebook page.
+This is the hardest thing I have ever had to do, but I believe it is the best thing for my constituents, my community, and our country,” Hill said in a written statement obtained by City News Service.

 “This is what needs to happen so that the good people who supported me will no longer be subjected to the pain inflicted by my abusive husband and the brutality of hateful political operatives who seem to happily provide a platform to a monster who is driving a smear campaign built around cyber exploitation.
 Having private photos of personal moments weaponized against me has been an appalling invasion of my privacy.
 It’s also illegal, and we are currently pursuing all of our available legal options.”